SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/04-Mongoose-Models.md

 [slide hideTitle]
 # Models

-Models are constructors compiled from *Schema* definitions.
+Models are constructors compiled from **Schema** definitions.

-The *Schema* itself defines the structure of the document.
+The **Schema** itself forms the structure of the document.

-It may define a property like default values, validators, whereas the **model** provides an interface to the database.
+It may define properties like default values, validators, whereas the **model** provides an interface to the database.

-The schema can be compiled using `mongoose.Schema` call:
+You can create a new Schema as an instance of `mongoose.Schema`:

-Let us take a look at the following example:
+Take a look at the following example:

 ``` js
 const exampleSchema = new mongoose.Schema({